JerloPH/HomeCinema/README.md

 ## Disclaimer:

-> No ACTUAL media files are distributed with this software. <br>
+No ACTUAL media files are distributed with this software. <br>
-> This is ONLY a cataloguing system for your OWNED files.<br>
+This is ONLY a cataloguing system for your OWNED files.<br>
-> The end-user is responsible for any misuse of this software.
+The end-user is responsible for any misuse of this software. <br>
->
-> No copyright infringement intended.
+No copyright infringement intended.